syheliel/syheliel/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Software engineering at the East China Normal University.\
+🎓 &nbsp;I'm currently studying computer scicence at Peking University.\
-🌱 &nbsp;I'm on track for learning more about binary security.
+🌱 &nbsp;I'm on track for learning more about AI compiler.

 ### ⚙️ &nbsp;GitHub Analytics